swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

       envelope.genericSubstitutions.append(String(reflecting: T.self))
     }

-    /// Ad-hoc requirement
-    ///
-    /// Record an argument of `Argument` type in this arguments storage. mutating func recordArgument<Argument: SerializationRequirement>(argument: Argument) throws {
+    mutating func recordArgument<Argument: SerializationRequirement>(argument: Argument) throws {
       // in this implementation, we just encode the values one-by-one as we receive them: let argData = try system.encoder.encode(argument) // using whichever Encoder the system has configured envelope.arguments.append(argData)
     }

-    /// Ad-hoc requirement
-    ///
-    /// Optionally, record the expected return type.
-    /// Encoding this information may not be necessary, depending on how the target identity is defined.
-    ///
-    /// This method is NOT invoked when `E` would have been `Never`,
-    /// i.e. when the target is not declared as throwing. mutating func recordErrorType<E: Error>(errorType: E.Type) throws {
+    mutating func recordErrorType<E: Error>(errorType: E.Type) throws {
       envelope.returnType = String(reflecting: returnType)
     }

-    /// Ad-hoc requirement
-    ///
-    /// Optionally, record the expected return type.
-    /// Encoding this information may not be necessary, depending on how the target identity is defined. mutating func recordReturnType<R: SerializationRequirement>(returnType: R.Type) throws {
+    mutating func recordReturnType<R: SerializationRequirement>(returnType: R.Type) throws {
       envelope.returnType = String(reflecting: returnType)
     }